szogyenyid/szogyenyid.github.io/_posts/2021-07-11-R-XGBoost-Diabetes.md

 ### Prediction on test dataset

 Let's predict the test dataset.
-As logistic regression returns the probability of being true, if the value is larger than 0.5, let's say the person has diabetes.
+As logistic regression returns the probability of being true, if the value is larger than 0.5, I should say that the person has diabetes.

 {% highlight r %}